Shopping trolley and a laptop

 Inflation explained

-Ten per cent is a record high for inflation – the government aims to keep it below two per cent.
+Even four per cent is high for inflation – the government aims to keep it below two per cent.
 Otherwise it’s hard for us to plan our spending and for businesses to know what prices to charge.

 In fact, if inflation strays more than a percentage point from the two per cent target, the governor of the Bank of England has some explaining to do.
 They have to write to the Chancellor and explain how they’re going to bring it back in check.